-First organized in 1991, the Chesapeake Bay Wine Classic Foundation has donated almost $9 million for designated charities, especially those that support educational programs benefiting young people in Hampton Roads.
+First organized in 1991, the Chesapeake Bay Wine Classic Foundation has donated more than $12 million for designated charities, especially those that support educational programs benefiting young people in Hampton Roads.

 The Foundation’s primary beneficiary is the Access College Foundation, which helps students attain higher education through counseling, assisting with SAT preparation and securing or providing scholarships.